selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I click on element having xpath "(.*?)"
     Then I click on element having css "(.*?)"

-To forcefully click on web element use following steps (if above steps not worked)
+To forcefully click on web element use following steps (if above steps do not work) :

     Then I forcefully click on element having id "(.*?)"
     Then I forcefully click on element having name "(.*?)"